interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/operator_interactions.md

 #### Operator notified of discoverability failure check

-The "after" set of operator notifications should contain at least one more entry than the "before" set of operator notifications.
-If there was no new operator notification, the Service Provider will not have met **[astm.f3411.v22a.NET0620](../../../../requirements/astm/f3411/v22a.md)**.
+The "after" set of operator notifications should contain at least one more entry than the "before" set of operator notifications.If there was no new operator notification, the Service Provider will not have met **[astm.f3411.v22a.NET0620](../../../../requirements/astm/f3411/v22a.md)**.

 TODO: Implement